syl20lego/insomnia-plugin-aws-cognito-token/README.md

 [Insomnia](https://support.insomnia.rest/) is a free cross-platform desktop application that takes the pain out of interacting with HTTP-based APIs.

 ## Plugin
-[Insomian Plugin API](https://support.insomnia.rest/article/26-plugins) support an Asynchronous API perfect form performing AWS Cognito Authentication before doing any
+[Insomian Plugin API](https://support.insomnia.rest/article/26-plugins) support an Asynchronous API perfect form performing AWS Cognito Authentication before doing any request to AppSync for example

 ## Usage